MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_uicc_file_status.md

 ### -field ItemCount

 The number of items in the UICC file.
-For transparent and TLV viles, this is set to **1**.
+For transparent and TLV files, this is set to **1**.

 ### -field ItemSize